Integrating Empirical Biography with Theoretical Framework Development

 VI.
 Implementation Theory

-Based on this study's analytical results, the fundamental principles of effective Self-OS design are presented below:
+Based on this study's analytical results, the following fundamental principles of effective Self-OS design are proposed for future investigation:

-Values, judgment criteria, and behavioral rules must be clearly documented.
+Values, judgment criteria, and behavioral rules benefit from clear documentation.

 【Four-Phase Implementation Model】